Fr. Charles Irvin

 The second movement is downward into our sinful humanity… and not only that but to a level below that which we are usually willing to accept.
 He is spit upon, humiliated, and stripped naked of all His dignity.
 He face is rubbed in the dirt, as was the Canaanite woman’s face.

 The third movement is upward.
 He rises from the dead into a new Spirit-filled, resurrected life, and then ascends into glory back to His Father’s side.
-Victorious over all that is demonic within our humanity He heals far more than the Canaanite woman’s daughter – He gives His healing power to all of us His Mystical Body, the Church.
+Victorious over all that is demonic within our humanity He heals far more than the Canaanite woman’s daughter – He gives His healing power to us all in His Mystical Body, the Church.

 In the divine scheme of things, the more we lose the more we win.
 The more we give, the more we receive.
 The more we go down, the higher we ascend.
 Ask anyone who has ever successfully completed a recovery program, they will tell you that you find power over whatever demons beset you when you surrender to your Higher Power.